 It is an exciting and eventful time in the food space.
-Just two weeks ago we celebrated the first International Day of Awareness of Food Loss and Waste, which brings further awareness to the scale of the global food waste challenge and urges individuals to take action to stop food waste “for the people, for the planet.”
+In September, we celebrated the first International Day of Awareness of Food Loss and Waste, which brings further awareness to the scale of the global food waste challenge and urges individuals to take action to stop food waste “for the people, for the planet.”

-And this week, on October 16th, we celebrate another very special day on the calendar – World Food Day.
+And on 16 October, we celebrate another very special day on the calendar – World Food Day.

 World Food Day was created to help celebrate the founding of the Food and Agriculture Organization of the United Nations in 1945.
 So this year is extra-special, not only because it marks the 75th anniversary of FAO’s efforts to improve global food security, but also because of the many disruptions to the global food system (and the global economic system) brought on by Covid-19 that remain with us – disruptions that are intensifying the very issues of hunger and malnutrition that FAO works to address.

 The pandemic has exposed the fragility of our food system.
 Yet it has also reconnected us to the value of our food and heightened our appreciation of the frontline workers throughout the entire food supply chain who work tirelessly to bring our food to us, while spurring conversation to build a better food system.
 All of these are positive points to leverage going forward.

 Each year, World Food Day carries a specific theme for special emphasis, and recent years have included an action focus in keeping with the Decade of Action – the current 10-year window that humanity has to achieve the Sustainable Development Goals.

 Last year’s theme was “Our Actions are our Future: Healthy Diets for a #ZeroHunger World,” while the theme for 2018 was “Our Actions are our Future: Ending World Hunger by 2030 is Possible.”